Ho1Ai/pipe/readme.md

 full list of installation (package and dependencies for this package): ['one', 'rustc', 'GNU', 'qt6']

+since 00001cap (close alpha python.
+It is just a subversion for 00001ap (alpha python), which contains not all comments) you can write next stuff

+[main@main ~] $ python ./main.py --key I --pkg <pkg_name>

+this line is same to previous lines

 it was just an example with list of dependencies for:
 one: qt6, rustc